Podiatrist

 Working hours

 Working hours in the NHS are typically 37.5 per week.
-If you're based in private practice you may work more flexibly and might have to do some evenings and weekends for the convenience of patients.
+If you're based in private practice you may work more flexibly and if you're self-employed you can set your own hours.
+In either setting, you'll typically need to work some evenings and weekends for the convenience of patients.

 You can choose to combine freelance work with part-time NHS work.
 This may include working for an existing private podiatry clinic, working in a GP surgery, making home visits or doing locum work.